IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 Even Stark literally wrote the book on Coercive Control.
 He asks readers to ignore the experiences of male victims and just believe him.

-> “At this point, I ask readers to take two things on faith: That the pattern of intimidation, isolation, and control ... is unique to men’s abuse of women and that it is critical to explaining why women become entrapped in abusive relationships in ways that men do not ...”[^20]
+> “At this point, **I ask readers to take two things on faith**: That the pattern of intimidation, isolation, and control ... is unique to men’s abuse of women and that it is critical to explaining why women become entrapped in abusive relationships in ways that men do not ...”[^20]

 Mary Koss is a pioneering, highly influential sexual violence researcher.
 Her research has been cited over 45,000 times.